yt-dlp/yt-dlp/README.md

                                      configurations by reverting some of the
                                      changes made in yt-dlp.
 See "Differences in default behavior" for details
+    --alias ALIASES OPTIONS          Create aliases for an option string.
+Unless an alias starts with a dash "-", it is prefixed with "--".
+Arguments are parsed
+                                     according to the Python string formatting
+                                     mini-language.
+Eg: --alias get-audio,-X
+                                     "-S=aext:{0},abr -x --audio-format {0}"
+                                     creates options "--get-audio" and "-X" that
+                                     takes an argument (ARG0) and expands to "-S=aext:ARG0,abr -x --audio-format ARG0".
+                                     All defined aliases are listed in the --help output.
+Alias options can trigger
+                                     more aliases; so be carefull to avoid defining recursive options.
+As a safety
+                                     measure, each alias may be triggered a maximum of 100 times.
+This option can be used multiple times

 ## Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.